> College of Engineering > Electrical & Computer Engineering Department

 Will Bucossi graduated in April of 2008 (MSEE) and is presently working for IBM, Burlington, VT.
 Will designed an on-chip control scheme to tame the variability of CMOS active inductors for use in Wilkinson power dividers.

-Kyle Lyson graduated in December of 2006 (MSEE) and is now working for AMI Semiconductor in Bozeman, MT.
+Kyle Lyson graduated in December of 2006 (MSEE) and is now working for Nu-Trek in Bozeman, MT.
 Kyle worked on the development of an on-chip tuning scheme to control CMOS active inductors.

 Kyle Ross graduated in July 2006 (MSEE) researching CMOS distributed amplifier technology and on-chip power combining.
 Kyle was the first student in my group to complete an entire design cycle in CMOS from design to on-chip evaluation.
 Kyle is now a product engineer at Micron Technology Inc. in Boise, Idaho.